rackerlabs/rackspace-how-to/content/cloud-servers/prevent-spam-in-postfix.md

 product_url: cloud-servers
 ---

-This article demonstrates some simple configuration changes that you can implement on a [Postfix](http://www.postfix.org) installation on your mail server to help stop some of the flow of spam to your mailboxes.
+This article demonstrates some simple configuration changes that you can implement on a [Postfix](http://www.postfix.org) installation on your mail server to reduce spam.

 ### Enable Realtime Blackhole Lists